qbic-pipelines/querynator/docs/usage.rst

 If ``filter_vep`` is set, the filtered and removed variants are given out as results in the ``vcf_files`` directory.

+Using ``filter_evidence`` allows to filter the CIViC evidences based on type, direction, status, level and significance.

 A typical command for a CIViC query:

 .. code-block:: bash